What are the best stainless steel baby bottles?

 1. Kid Kanteen – Klean Kanteen

 Our favorite stainless steel bottle for ease of use is the Kid Kanteen from Klean Kanteen.
-Made from a food grade stainless steel which is polished inside, these bottles won’t distaste the milk or hold on to milk smells.
-We love the proportions of these bottle, available in 4 or 9oz sizes, they are perfectly curved and wide enough for filling and for baby to grip.
+Made from a food-grade stainless steel which is polished inside, these bottles won’t distaste the milk or hold on to milk smells.
+We love the proportions of this bottle, available in 4 or 9oz sizes, they are perfectly curved and wide enough for filling and for baby to grip.
 The lack of hard to reach edges makes it much more hygienic as there is nowhere for bacteria to hide when cleaning.
 Plus they are dishwasher safe for super quick cleaning.

-The biggest drawback of these bottles is that unfortunately they don’t convert to a sippy cup as baby grows.
-For the price of the bottle it would be a great feature for Klean Kanteen to add.
+The biggest drawback of these bottles is that unfortunately, they don’t convert to a sippy cup as baby grows.
+For the price of the bottle, it would be a great feature for Klean Kanteen to add.

 2. Pura Kiki

 If you’re looking for a stainless steel bottle to grow with your baby check out the Pura Kiki.
 You can use these bottles for newborns and adapt to a sippy cup or food container for toddlers.
 Available in plain steel or a range of bright colors to add some interest to feeding time.
-We particularly love that the collars of these bottles are also constructed from steel unlike the plastic collars you get with some steel or glass bottles.
+We particularly love that the collars of these bottles are also constructed from steel, unlike the plastic collars you get with some steel or glass bottles.

 The nipples are wide and sturdy, but we find they are slightly fast flowing.
 If you need to use a slower flow, you can interchange the nipples with any of the Born Free, Dr. Browns, and Think Baby ranges.

 The biggest disadvantage of using these bottles is that they are don’t offer convenience when cleaning.
 They are advised to be hand wash only and can cause peeling to the pain if maintained otherwise.
-If you opt for these, we recommend buying the natural steel to prevent this happening.
+If you opt for these, we recommend buying the natural steel to prevent this from happening.

 3. Pacific Baby 3-In-One Bottle